Archie Amerson

-High school career
+Early life

 Amerson played high school football at Samuel F. B. Morse High School in San Diego as both a running back and defensive back.
 In 1991, Amerson primarily played as a cornerback.
 Although officially designated the backup running back for Morse that year, he never carried the ball.
 Amerson's role sharply shifted as a senior in 1992 when the coaching staff played him as the team's lead running back in addition to his role on defense.
 In October, Amerson rushed for 197 yards and four touchdowns in a 48–0 win over Patrick Henry High School.
 Amerson's strong game against Patrick Henry saw his role on the team increase as he ran for 675 yards and 13 touchdowns over a three-week period.
 He finished his only season as a running back for Morse with 1,475 rushing yards to lead his section.
 Amerson was designated the offensive player of the year in the California Interscholastic Federation (CIF) after Morse won the CIF San Diego section championship.
 While in high school, Amerson also played Little League Baseball for the Skyline Pirates.
 He made California District 42's All-Star team in 1992.